Sharpfla/Harmony_Batch_Renderer/Readme.md

 3. Run main.py
     - Say no to changing search directory (will be better implemented in later versions)
     - Enter the same harmony version as you entered in config.py

+Future goals:
+    I'd like to add use of harmony's javascript library to allow specifying resolution, output type, and output location